Replication and Durability

 You cannot use asynchronous replication with synchronous durability.
-With asynchronous replication, after a transaction commits, data is replicated from the master to the slave partitions, with a possible delay.
-A crash of the master partitions would cause the slave partitions to be promoted to masters, resulting in possible data loss due to asynchronous replication.
-If the transaction were to have synchronous durability, it would commit on the slaves only after the logs on the slaves were saved; yet if the masters failed, data could still be lost when failing over to the slaves.
-So taking the time to save the logs on the slaves has no expected benefit.
+With asynchronous replication, after a transaction commits, data is replicated from the master to the replica partitions, with a possible delay.
+A crash of the master partitions would cause the replica partitions to be promoted to masters, resulting in possible data loss due to asynchronous replication.
+If the transaction were to have synchronous durability, it would commit on the replicas only after the logs on the replicas were saved; yet if the masters failed, data could still be lost when failing over to the replicas.
+So taking the time to save the logs on the replicas has no expected benefit.
 Hence, it is not allowed.

 Replication and Durability Configuration

 Replication and Durability use logs and snapshots.
 You can configure engine variables to optimize the use of these logs and snapshots.

 Replication and Durability Error Handling

 Replication and Durability use logs and snapshots.
 This section lists errors that can occur when MemSQL processes the logs and the snapshots.
 It also discusses how MemSQL addresses the errors.